sympower/dt-data-load-tool/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-airflow-composer.md

     ).with_resources("activities")

     # Create the source, the "serialize" decompose option
-    # will convert dlt resources into Airflow tasks.
+    # will convert data_load_tool resources into Airflow tasks.
     # Use "none" to disable it.
     tasks.add_run(
         pipeline=pipeline,